joseph-ampfer/Learning-Journey/README.md

 - **Reflections and Challenges:**
   - Adapting to Python from C
   - Leveraging Python features in problem-solving
+  - This was a big transition, and opposed to many of my classmates, did not like Python at first.
+I thought it was not as pretty as C, and hated how non-explicit everything was.
+In C, I had loops down-pat.
+I wanted to know exactly what was going on under the hood for all these Python functions, like it's 'for'.
+Instead of taking it at face value, it led me into a deep dive of what these abstractions were doing behind the scenes.
+I did come to enjoy the relative ease I could do certain things in Python as compared to C.

 #### Week 7: SQL
 - **Topics Covered:**